jamauro/pwa-kit/README.md

 ```

 ## Add a webmanifest
-Inside the `/public` folder of your Meteor app, add the `site.webmanifest` file included as part of this repo.
+Inside the `/public` folder of your Meteor app, add the `app.webmanifest` file included as part of this repo.
 Make tweaks to it as needed.
 The `src` for the icons should point to wherever the icons are located in your `/public` folder.

-Update the `head` in your `/client/main.html` to point to the `site.webmanifest` and your app icons:
+Update the `head` in your `/client/main.html` to point to the `app.webmanifest` and your app icons:
 ```html
 <head>
   <title>your app name</title>